brilacasck/micro-acc-systemc/README.md

 And implemented by `SystemC` language.

 - ### Prerequisites
-  - Installing SystemC
+  - ####Installing SystemC

     SystemC is a set of C++ classes and macros which provide an event-driven simulation interface and is available for windows/mac/linux operating systems

-    You can see the installing documentation for each one:
+    You can see the installation documentation for each one:

       - [linux]()
       - [mac]()